Skip to content

 8.8 MODERATION (Clientbound)

-The MODERATION packet is used by the server to enforce rules on client devices or Minecraft accounts.
-It communicates actions such as warnings, mutes, kicks, or bans, along with optional details like reason and duration.
+The MODERATION packet is used by the server to communicate and enforce moderation actions on client devices or Minecraft accounts.

 Packet Type: 0x08